JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 which creates the sysimage `sys.so`.

-We can compare the size of the new sysimage vs the default one and see that the new is a bit larger due to the extra packages it contains:
+We can compare the size of the new sysimage versus the default one and see that the new is a bit larger due to the extra packages it contains:

 ```